In Honor of My Father and the Creative Life

 I assumed that if we were amusing or talented or beautiful or smart enough to dwell in my father’s magical realm, he’d give us access.
 But we weren’t.
 So he didn’t.

-Who could blame him for choosing to ration his time with four pimply, enraged adolescent girls who railed against the world and their own bodies and littered the place with the bloody menstrual pads that the dog sniffed out of the garbage and trailed about the living room?
-I thought we disgusted him and, as a teenager, never considered that the choices he made had absolutely nothing to do with me or my sisters.
+Here was my take (I no longer presume to speak for my sisters) on his absence.
+Who could blame him?
+Who’d want to spend time with four pimply, enraged, needy adolescent girls who littered the place with bloody menstrual pads the dog dragged from the garbage and left strewn around the living room?
+We disgusted him, obviously.
+Back then, I never considered that the choices he made had nothing to do with me or my sisters.

-But what I want right now is to praise the gifts he gave, not to assign blame or travel too far down the dark and slippery path of memory.
-2012 would have been his 79th year if he had lived past 62.
-Cancer did him in, as it does in so many people.
+What I want now is to praise the gifts he gave, not to assign blame or travel too far down the dark and slippery path of memory and loss.
+2022 would have been his 89th year if he had lived past 62.
+Cancer did him in.
 Even ill, even dying, my father remained, despite his faults, charming, funny and irascible.
 Once, several months into his diagnosis, he said, “I hate being a hypochondriac.
 I’ve never liked malingerers.”

 “Having cancer means you’re not a hypochondriac,” I said.
 “You’re actually sick.”